For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 That is useful for market awareness.

 It is also a reminder that public listing language reflects what sellers are already running.
-Use title terms for ideation, not as evidence that a word is a ranking factor or a guaranteed turnout booster.
+Use these terms as buyer-language clues, not algorithm claims or turnout promises.

 Title language